 Q: How do I change my Eduphoria profile to reflect my new campus or department?

 A: You will need to update your profile and select your new campus.
 Make sure that your former campus or department is unchecked.

 Q: Can I unsign a document once I have already signed it?

 A: If you are the only person who has signed the document, yes.
 Click on the signature icon and follow the prompts to unsign.
-If both the appraiser and appraisee have signed the document, Eduphoria will not allow you to unsign the document.
+If both the appraiser and appraise have signed the document, Eduphoria will not allow you to unsign the document.

 Q: Can I edit a document once I have signed it?

 A: No. Eduphoria will not allow you to edit a signed document.
 If you are the only person that has signed the document, you can unsign it and make the appropriate changes.
-If the document has been signed by both the appraiser and appraisee, Eduphoria will not allow either party to unsign nor edit the document.
+If the document has been signed by both the appraiser and appraise, Eduphoria will not allow either party to unsign nor edit the document.

 A: Inform the appraiser/appraise of the error.
 If the error needs to be corrected, an addendum will need to be written by the appraiser and uploaded along with the document and/or evaluation that addresses the error and the corrective measures taken.